Traditional dishes of lightly curried vegetables, lentils and chapatti fit in nicely with the requirement of this diet.

 For those who follow this definition, veganism means eschewing animal products such as honey, leather, wool and silk.
 This also means avoiding goods such as cosmetics and toiletries because they contain animal ingredients.

-People decide to become vegan primarily for good health, animal welfare and environmental concerns.
+People decide on being vegan primarily for good health, animal welfare and environmental concerns.
 If followed sensibly, the diet claims to be beneficial to health; it is reported to help lower cholesterol and obesity and can reduce the risk of developing diabetes and some types of cancers.

 Vegans are assured that the plant-based diet can provide all the essential vitamins and minerals a person needs.